-Although the trap was deployed on October 22, 2013 for the 2014 season, we did not catch the first steelhead juvenile until November 10.
-The peak catch occurred at the end of February when 54 steelhead juveniles were captured although another spike in outmigration occurred in April and May (Figure 10).
-A total of 316 steelhead juveniles were captured in the screw trap between November, 2013 and June 2014.
-Of these juveniles, we PIT tagged 283 and released most of these as part of a mark-recapture study to obtain an outmigrant abundance estimate.
-Six of these released fish were recaptured over the season producing an average (pooled) trap efficiency of 2.31%.
-The average length (114 mm) was smaller than the previous year but the frequency distribution was similar to other years.
+Although the trap was deployed on October 22, 2014 for the 2015 migratory season, we did not catch the first steelhead juvenile until November 10.
+The peak catch occurred at the end of February when 54 steelhead juveniles were captured although another spike in outmigration occurred in April and May (Figure 7).
+A total of 91 steelhead juveniles were captured in the screw trap between November, 2014 and June 2015.
+Of these juveniles, we PIT tagged 89 and released most of them as part of a mark-recapture study to obtain an outmigrant abundance estimate.
+Two of these released fish were recaptured over the season producing an average (pooled) trap efficiency of 2.27%.
+The average length (120 mm) was similar to other years.

-In addition to steelhead juveniles, we captured 31 chinook juveniles and 3 lamprey in the Satus Creek trap.
+In addition to steelhead juveniles, we captured 2 lamprey in the Satus Creek trap.

-Figure 9.
-Number of steelhead juveniles captured per day compared with steam stage at the Satus Creek screw trap in 2014.
+Figure 7.
+Number of steelhead juveniles captured per day compared with steam stage at the Satus Creek screw trap in 2014 and 2015.